BlueCheese1086/smorgsabord/README.md

 # smorgsabord
 A simple 2022 FRC data visualization app for use with CSVs from our scouting app, built in Flask using the AdminLTE template and Plotly.
+Made to be usable online as well as offline due to restrictions at the competition venue.
 Currently hosted at http://dcmp1086.herokuapp.com/

 ## Installation
 ### On Mac (tested)